 - ensure the IVC is stabilised and secure with a transparent dressing to allow the site to be visualised

-STOP the injection or intravenous infusion immediately if:
+STOP the injection or intravenous infusion immediately.

-LEAVE the VAD in place.
+LEAVE the IVC in place.

 - CALL for assistance - notify medical officer, pharmacist and/or a senior nurse.

 - COLLECT the extravasation kit.